airqo-platform/AirQo-api/src/analytics/README.md

 This microservice contains the back-end source code for the AirQo analytics & netmanager platforms.

+The code is written following concepts in the Flask-restX framework [documentation](https://flask-restx.readthedocs.io/en/latest/index.html)

 ## Steps to run
 clone project from GitHub.
 - `git clone https://github.com/airqo-platform/AirQo-api.git`